stoyan-stoyanov/llmflows/docs/user_guide/Introduction.md

     temperature=0.7,
     max_tokens=500,
     max_retries=3,
+    api_key=<YOUR-OPENAI-API-KEY>
 )
 ```

+!!! tip

+    When using the OpenAI LLM classes, you must provide an OpenAI API key.
+LLMFlows
+    will check for an `OPENAI_API_KEY` environment variable and load the API key.
+    You can also specify your API key through the `api_key` parameter when initializing
+    the `OpenAI` LLM class.

 All LLM classes have `.generate()` and `.generate_async()` mehtods for
 generating text.
 In order to generate text with `"text-davinci-003"` the only thing we